 The Youth Challenge Fund provides support for joint thematic activities between UK and German youth groups, including a visit to Germany.
 The programme aims to enhance young people's international experience and intercultural awareness by supporting UK-German youth partnerships undertaking a bilateral collaborative project.

-Applications for the Youth Challenge Fund are currently closed and will re-open at the beginning of the academic year 2016/17.
+Applications for the Youth Challenge Fund are currently closed.

 For general reference, a summary of our main criteria and procedures is listed below.
 Please call us if you have any questions or would like to discuss your ideas.

 What criteria does your project have to meet?